abelpz/findr/README.md

-# sonar
+# FindR

-**Search and replace, and related packages**
+**Find and replace, and related packages**

-Multiple search and replace (SnR) packages that can be used together or separately to build a customized experience.
+Multiple find and replace (FnR) packages that can be used together or separately to build a customized experience.

 ## Roadmap:

-- snr-scripts: Search and replace javascript functions (snr-text, snr-dom, snr-perf).
+- fnr-scripts: Search and replace javascript functions (fnr-text [fnr-md, fnr-tsv], fnr-dom, fnr-perf).
-- snr-ui: Standalone React Components Library for Search and replace (snr-mui,snr-rhc).
+- fnr-ui: Standalone React Components Library for Search and replace (fnr-mui,fnr-rhc).
-- snr-highlighter: Standalone Highlighting Library.
+- fnr-highlighter: Standalone Highlighting Library.